-By resolution of 17th December 2020, the General Meeting of shareholders authorised the Management Board for a period of 18 months as from 17th December 2020, to repurchase up to 10% of the issued share capital with due observance of article 2:98 of the Dutch Civil Code.
-As at 30th June 2022, the Company holds 5,904 ordinary shares and 219 founder's shares.
+By resolution of 23rd February 2023, the General Meeting of shareholders authorised the Management Board for a period of 18 months as from 23rd February 2023, to repurchase up to 10% of the issued share capital with due observance of article 2:98 of the Dutch Civil Code.
+As at 30th June 2023, the Company holds 5,904 ordinary shares and 219 founder's shares.

-j) Important agreements to which the Company is a party and which can be executed, amended or terminated subject to a change of control of the Company following a public bid as referred to in Article 5:70 DFSA, including the effects of such agreements, unless the agreements or effects thereof are such that disclosure may prejudice the Company.
+j) Important agreements to which the Company is a party and which can be executed, amended or terminated subject to a change of control of the Company following a public bid as referred to in Article 5:70 DFSA, including the effects of such agreements, unless the agreements or effects thereof are such that disclosure may prejudice the Company k) Each agreement of the Company with a board member or employee that relates to a payment upon the termination of employment as a result of a public bid as referred to in Article 5:70 DFSA